 Quality standards and indicators capture the practices that have been demonstrated through research, to lead to quality programs.
 Quality programs result in positive outcomes for youth in school age programs.
 For a copy of the Quality Minimum Standards, which includes a self-assessment form, click here.
 Comprehensive Quality Standards for Out of School Time Youth Programs coming soon.

-- Currently we offer free monthly Youth Worker Trainings (YWT) on a variety of topics.
+Youth Worker Training - free monthly two-hour Youth Worker Trainings (YWT) on a variety of topics.
 Please click here to see the current Youth Worker Training calendar.

-- Brown Bag Series - this monthly training provides information and networking in a relaxed atmosphere during lunchtime.
+Brown Bag Series - this one hour monthly series provides information and networking in a relaxed atmosphere during lunchtime.
 Please click here for the current Brown Bag Series listing of dates and topics.

 OYD’s Commitment to the community includes: